 At the start of each semester, teachers spend a large amount of time creating and validating reading lists.
-By simplifying this process and those that surround it, students, librarians and academic staff can all benefit and put their time to greater use.
+By simplifying this process and those that surround it, students, librarians and faculty staff can all benefit and put their time to greater use.

 eReserve Plus is a reading list tool integrated with your existing library system and used to distribute course materials to students.
-It makes it easy to locate materials, records records what is provided by academics, ensures copyright compliance when materials are used, and allows students to access updated reading lists from one, central location.
+It makes it easy to locate materials, records what is provided by faculty, ensures copyright compliance when materials are used, and allows students to access updated reading lists from one, central location.

 Staff can see which of their reading materials have been accessed by students and how often, while the university has a clearer view of which educational resources are being used.
 The materials that benefit both students and teachers can be further invested in, and the copyright approval process is simplified and made easier for those on tight schedules or unsure of the requirements.